-OCH will focus on key areas to develop new capabilities and collaborations, and to enhance existing areas of expertise from the current basic and translational research base across to clinical practice.
+OCH focuses on key areas to develop new capabilities and collaborations, and to enhance existing areas of expertise from the current basic and translational research base across to clinical practice.

 An avalanche of new therapies is radically transforming the therapeutic landscape for diseases and disorders of the blood.
 The majority of these drugs are only available through clinical trials because approval for use in the NHS can take many years.
-Thus, patient recruitment to trials is very good.
+Patient recruitment to trials is therefore very good.
 As haematological diseases are relatively rare we have focussed on securing regional referrals and have expanded our clinical trial capability.
 A decade ago no Phase I/II clinical trials were performed in Oxford.
 Now Haematology works closely with Oncology’s Early Phase Clinical Trials Unit (EPTU).
-To deliver Phase III, the Late Phase Haematology Unit was started in 2009, initially run by Prof Adam Mead and now by Dr Jaimal Kothari.
-The number of trials is currently over 60.
+To deliver Phase III, the Late Phase Haematology Unit was started in 2009, run by Dr Jaimal Kothari.
+The number of trials is currently over 80.
 Over the last five years, Oxford consultants have become leading members of national clinical trial groups and are now developing Oxford-led Phase I/II trials.
-These investigator-initiated, commercially and academically funded trials allow hypotheses to be tested and provide invaluable biological samples for Oxford laboratories.
+These investigator-initiated, commercially and academically funded trials allow hypotheses to be tested and provide invaluable biological samples for Oxford research laboratories.

 Camellia is a clinical trial investigating a treatment for acute myeloid leukaemia.